Harry Powlett, 6th Duke of Bolton: Succeeds to dukedom

-As a lukewarm supporter of the government, Powlett was intermittently at odds with George Grenville.
+As an indifferent supporter of the government, Powlett was intermittently at odds with George Grenville.
 However, upon succeeding to the dukedom in July 1765 by his brother's suicide, he threw off his political connections and became a supporter of the crown alone.
 Bolton was sworn of the Privy Council on 10 December 1766.
-In 1767 he was given the sinecure post of Vice-Admiral of Dorset and Vice-Admiral of Hampshire (held by several Dukes of Bolton), and promoted to Admiral of the Blue on 18 October 1770 and Admiral of the White on 31 March 1775.
+In 1767, he was given the sinecure post of Vice-Admiral of Dorset and Vice-Admiral of Hampshire (held by several Dukes of Bolton), and promoted to Admiral of the Blue on 18 October 1770 and Admiral of the White on 31 March 1775.

-In 1778 he went into opposition to the government over its handling of the American War of Independence, and joined Vice-Admiral Bristol in opposing the court-martial of Admiral Keppel.
-His political activity diminished after 1780, although in 1782 he was appointed Governor of the Isle of Wight and Lord Lieutenant of Hampshire.
+In 1778, he went into opposition to the government over its handling of the American War of Independence, and joined Vice-Admiral Bristol in opposing the court-martial of Admiral Keppel.
+His political activity diminished after 1780, although in 1782, he was appointed Governor of the Isle of Wight and Lord Lieutenant of Hampshire.